Section I: Basics

 20. Ideally, the sky and celestial bodies remain the same between "groups" of domains in the Mists.
 That is, the sky above the Core looks the same regardless of what domain you are in, though this may be different to the sky above the Amber Wastes.
 However, a couple of anomalies do exist.
 For example, until the events of Spectre of the Black Rose, Sithicus only had the black moon Nuitari, while Nova Vaasa may have five moons (as mentioned in The Awakening, but neither Domains of Dread or Gazetteer V confirm this).

-21. Can I use a spelljamming vessel (from the Spelljammer second edition setting) to fly away from Ravenloft?
+21. Can I use a spelljamming vessel (from the Spelljammer Second Edition setting) to fly away from Ravenloft?

-22. According to the Complete Spacefarer's Handbook, no. Any spelljammer flying up to the stars quickly enters the Mists.
+22. According to The Complete Spacefarer's Handbook, no. Any spelljammer flying up to the stars quickly enters the Mists.
 To quote from this book:

 “Ravenloft is a demiplane.
 As such, it is fundamentally different from any spelljamming world.
 Ravenloft lies within no crystal sphere.
 It cannot be reached by traveling through the phlogiston.
-A spell-jamming ship sailing into Ravenloft's night soon enters the mists at the border of the demiplane and is quickly turned back.
+A spell-jamming ship sailing into Ravenloft's night soon enters the Mists at the border of the demiplane and is quickly turned back.

-Although spelljamming provides no escape from Ravenloft, outside spelljammers are not safe from the Demiplane of Dread.
+"Although spelljamming provides no escape from Ravenloft, outside spelljammers are not safe from the Demiplane of Dread.
 The Mists of Ravenloft can appear even in wildspace, where they take the form of a jet-black cloud that arises before the victim vessel.
 Ships that sail into Ravenloft through the Mists are as trapped as any other entrant to the demiplane.
 Only in the phlogiston, which blocks all planar travel, can one remain safe from the reaching tentacles of the Demiplane of Dread.”

 23. What are the known crossovers with Ravenloft and other official D&D worlds?

 24. Ravenloft being a prison at the bottom of the tornado of evils of the multiverse, its domains got many tenants from other D&D settings.
 Just a few have been developed in their former setting, while most are new inventions for Ravenloft.
-The following is a short list of the most well-known of these borrowings, for trivia purpose and for possible adventures hooks with outsiders PCs.
+The following is a short list of the most well-known of these borrowings, for trivia purpose and for possible adventure hooks with outsiders PCs.
 Most of the sources are from Domains of Dread and/or the Black Box, unless otherwise corrected.

-III: Masque of the Red Death
+Section III: Masque of the Red Death

 1. What is Masque of the Red Death?

 2. Masque of the Red Death (MotRD) is a variant on the standard RAVENLOFT campaign.
 It is set on an alternate version of our Earth where a supernatural force (the Red Death) has insinuated itself, causing everything that is merely superstition on our world to become real.
 The campaign is set in the 1890s and so it is much more modern than the standard RAVENLOFT setting.
 To account for this, MotRD uses a variation on the standard AD&D/d20 rules.
-Firearms are introduced, magic becomes much rarer, and the basic character classes are changed to reflect the different social make-up of this time period.
+More modern firearms are introduced, magic becomes much rarer, and the standard character classes are changed to reflect the different social make-up of this time period.
 There are also few -if any- demihumans present in the Gothic Earth.
 It was originally released as a Boxed set in 1994 with two follow-up accessories.
 It has since been updated to d20 with the release of a hardcover rulebook.

 3. What is the Red Death?
 Is it a Dark Power?

 4. The Red Death is a powerful bodiless entity that was pulled or banished from another world by the mad-mage Imhotep in his quest for immortality.
-The entity bonded itself with the magic of the world corrupting this.
+The entity bonded itself with the magic of the world, corrupting it.
 That is all that is known, save for the fact that the Vistani followed the Red Death through the opened portal.
 This could mean Imhotep opened a two-way gate into the Land of the Mists.
 Or it could be the world the Vistani originated from.
 It could mean the Red Death is a Dark Power or it could be something else entirely.
 What?
 Were you expecting easy answers?
 Let’s just say it’s a strong possibility and leave it at that.
 The undefined nature of the Dark Powers (Are they good?
 Are they evil?) makes it impossible to say for sure.

 5. Where are the rules of Mystics learning new domains?

 Additionally each Mystic class gains a free minor access to a bonus domain.
 These bonus domains bend the normal rules restricting when they can be improved and major access can be gained after first level (or presumably whenever major access is wanted for this domain).
-When a new level is gained you either chose to get a new domain or expand on a domain you already have (ie: gain major access).
+When a new level is gained you either choose to get a new domain or expand on a domain you already have (ie: gain major access).
 At early levels, when you gain domains you only have two or three spells so gaining major access to a domain gets you nothing, not until higher levels anyway.
-So instead of gaining a whole new spell from a new domain every level you gain a new spell every second.
+So instead of gaining a whole new spell from a new domain every level you gain a new spell every second level.

 7. What is the Masque of the Jade Dragon?